PurduePL/purduepl.github.io/README.md

 Open an issue!
 We have a template for adding new members to the website.
 If you want to update your information or add a picture, just open a normal issue or submit a pr.

 ### Resizing pictures

 All images are displayed at a 120x120 ratio.
-Use `convert image.jpeg -resize 120x120 image_small.jpeg` to get the proper sizing.
+Use `convert image.jpg -resize 120x120^ -extent 120x120 -gravity center image_small.jpg` to get the proper sizing.

 ## Testing the Website